 Overcrowding is an issue in cities around the world, especially in towns that draw thousands or millions of tourists [1].
-Too many people in one part of a city is a safety hazard.
-Overcrowded, narrow streets or venues with limited points of entry or egress can lead to tragedies like trampling, terrorist attacks, and lone gunman scenarios.
-The COVID-19 pandemic made it essential that city planners consider how many people can safely remain together indoors or outdoors and at what distance.
+It is a safety hazard having too many people in one part of a city.
+Overcrowded, narrow streets or venues with limited points of entry or egress can lead to terrible tragedies like trampling, terrorist attacks, and lone gunman scenarios.
+The COVID-19 pandemic also made it essential that city planners consider how many people can safely remain together indoors or outdoors and at what distance.
 Additionally, overcrowding is an inconvenience for businesses that rely on a traffic flow, such as delivery services or taxis.
 When too many people crowd an area, it strains vital resources, like the availability of food or public transit.